 Link to Jane’s Facebook page here and listen to her talking about PRINCESS on Talk Europe Radio, 10 July 2018.

-The hardback version of PRINCESS is available to order from Lyons Press USA (see Orders page) and Amazon.
-It’s also published in the UK in paperback and ebook and can be bought from Thistle Publishing and from Amazon.
+The hardback version of PRINCESS is available from Amazon and from Lyons Press USA (see Orders page) .
+The paperback and ebook can also be bought from Amazon and from Thistle Publishing.